paulstansifer/unseemly/core_language_basics.md

       `[Expr | (my_fn ...[,arg_syn, >> ,[arg_syn],]...)]`
       # Syntax for invoking `my_fn` on an arbitrary number of arguments
       ```
+    † The rule for when you need a type annotation is a little weird.
+    Honestly, it's probably best to leave off type annotations unless the typechecker complains.
+    But the rule is this:
+    you only need an annotation if the outside of the quotation/unquotation is an expression,
+      and the inside is a pattern.
+    The confusing part is that *whether* it's a quotation or unquotation is irrelevant!
+    (Except that when an unquotation doesn't need an annotation, it needs no `Nonterminal` at all.)

 * `extend_syntax nt_ext ⋯ in extended_expr` is syntax extension.
     `nt_ext` is `Nt ::= grammar ;` or `Nt ::=also grammar ;`
     (`::=` replaces the current definition of that `Nt`, `::=also` extends it).